Solved: Mouse Keeps Double Clicking — Logitech, Razer

 Part 1.
 Uninstall your mouse driver through Device Manager

-On your keyboard, press Windows key + R key together to open a Run box.
+1) On your keyboard, press the Windows logo key + R key together to invoke the Run box.

 Part 2.
 Install the latest mouse driver